GiuseppeLV/dses-backend-hardhat/README.md

 yarn hardhat deploy --network sepolia
 ```

-That line of code will run all scripts into the ```bash deploy``` folder.
+That line of code will run all scripts into the ```deploy``` folder.
 If you want to run only one of these script,
-you can use the  ```bash --tags``` option.
+you can use the  ```--tags``` option.
 For example, to run only the 03-deploy-DSESCenter, you can use:

 ```bash
 yarn hardhat deploy --tags dsesCenter --network localhost